mantidproject/mantid/docs/source/techniques/ISISPowder-Polaris-v1.rst

 With no merging criteria specified, *merge_banks=False* a PDF will be generated for each bank within the focused_workspace.

-This function requires the run_number you which to analyse.
+This function requires the run_number you wish to analyse.
 The focused file for this run number must either be loaded in Mantid with the naming format given by the *focus* method:

 *<run number>-Results-<TOF/D>-Grp*